Guides

 Read the guides that match the failure you are seeing.

-Most file URL problems are not upload problems.
-They are access, header, redirect, expiry, or cleanup problems.
+Most file URL problems are access, header, redirect, expiry, or cleanup problems.
+The upload step is only one part of the handoff.

 01